-All forms of documents (e.g., Excel, Word and PDF) can be uploaded.
+All text documents (e.g., Excel, Word and PDF) can be uploaded.
 If a PDF, ensure that it is unsecured.
 If secured, we will not be able to access or print your proposal.
 Image files cannot be uploaded.

+1As part of MBIE's diversity policy, these roles will be invited to register separately in the IMS Portal where the following information will be captured:

+- > Gender

+- > Ethnicity

+- Career Stage

+- Date of Birth.

+For more information on the collection of diversity information, see MBIE's IMS portal webpage
-This is a guide and is not intended to constrain the information you provide.
-An asterisk \ indicates mandatory information.

-\Special Ethical and Regulatory Requirements Tell us the ethical and regulatory requirements and approvals you need to conduct the proposed research, and indicate whether these have been obtained.
+INFORMATION REQUIRED This is a guide and is not intend mandatory fields. ed to constrain the information you provide.
+An asterisk indicates LIMIT Special Ethical and Regulatory Requirements Tell us the ethical and regulatory requirements and approvals you need to conduct the proposed research, and indicate whether these have been obtained.
 Include any significant safety issues.

-If approvals have not yet been obtained, tell us how and when you expect to do so.
+280 words If approvals have not yet been obtained, tell us how and when you expect to do so.
 If no ethical or regulatory requirements apply to your proposed research simply state "Not Applicable".
 You are responsible for meeting all ethical and regulatory requirements relating to your proposed research.
 Any costs associated with fulfilling these requirements should be included in your budget (under Other Expenditure).
 If delays are incurred through failure to gain or initial the necessary approvals, funding may be withheld, withdrawn or renegotiated.
 Conflicts of Interest Declare any potential conflicts of interest and say why.
-See page 5 for more details.
+See page 6 for more details.